The AFF Trustees

 Fiona has been involved in a number of initiatives across the voluntary sector.
 From developing the Young Achievers Awards; to supporting the development of a ground-breaking programme of work at the National Union of Students, on student opportunities engagement; to most recently at GoThinkBig, developing work experience opportunities for young people.
 She was on the board of Volunteering England, before they merged into NCVO, for 6 years.

 Fiona brings a broad knowledge of the voluntary sector to the AFF Trustee board; she has a strong grounding in board processes, good governance and strategic planning.
 In addition Fiona supports the AFF team with volunteering management and development.

 Fiona joined the AFF board in February 2016.
-She married into the Army in 2010 and currently lives in Wiltshire.
+She married into the Army in 2010 and currently lives in Sandhurst.

-Catharine has been an Army spouse for 25 years and although the mobile military lifestyle isn’t the most conducive to having a career, she has always found work – albeit sometimes voluntary.
+Catharine has been an Army spouse for 28 years and although the mobile military lifestyle isn’t the most conducive to having a career, she has always found work – albeit sometimes voluntary.
 After several jobs (including a spell as an AFF volunteer in 1995), Catharine began working for AFF as Deputy Editor of the Families’ Journal (now Army & You) and later took on the Editor role.
-A key achievement during her tenure was to get the Families’ Journal delivered direct to families living in service families accommodation (SFA) in GB; this was a big step forward in enabling AFF to communicate direct with its audience.
+A key achievement during her tenure was to get the Families’ Journal delivered direct to families living in Service Family Accommodation (SFA) in GB; this was a big step forward in enabling AFF to communicate direct with its audience.

 Catharine currently works from home as a self-employed graphic designer and editor and is a partner at ETHOS - a consultancy formed from executives, professional practitioners and public servants who come together to resolve complex problems and set up innovative operations and organisations.